Miniature Pinscher Breed Summary

 Stubborn, Strong-Willed, Devoted, Loyal and Intelligent

-These doggies originate from Germany and are highly prized for their gorgeous looks and devotion to their 'hoomans'.
-Additionally, they have a very unique way of walking and 'high-step', a trait that definitely fits their image of being confident doggies!
-They are also a highly curious breed and love to be involved in everything!
+This breed originates from Germany and are highly prized for their gorgeous looks and devotion to their humans.
+Additionally, they have a very unique way of walking with a high-step, a trait that definitely fits their image of being confident very confident!
+They are a highly curious breed and love to be involved in everything.

-They are a very knowledgable breed and their eagerness to please means that they are relatively easy to train.
-Additionally, they better suit families who lead active lifestyles that they can easily slot into.
+They are very knowledgeable and their eagerness to please means that they are relatively easy to train.
+They better suit families who lead active lifestyles that they can easily slot into.

 The Min Pin is discussed as being both very strong-willed and bursting full of energy - true to their Terrier heritage.
-They are also a highly curious breed and like to know what's going on around them, making them excellent watchdogs.
+They are a highly curious breed and like to know what's going on around them, making them excellent watchdogs.
 Their high intelligence also means they are relatively easy to train and quick to pick things up, which does also include bad habits.
-However, they absolutely love 'hoomans' and form extremely strong bonds with their owners, which remains unbreakable throughout their lives.
-These doggies will need plenty of socialisation and training from a young age so that they mature into happy and well-rounded doggies!
+However, they absolutely love family and form extremely strong bonds with their owners, which remains unbreakable throughout their lives.
+These dogs need plenty of socialisation and training from a young age so that they mature into happy and well-rounded pets!